shield02/alx-higher_level_programming/0x03-python-data_structures/README.md

 > 6-print_matrix_integer - Script that prints a matrix of integers
 > 7-add_tuple - Script that adds two tuples
 > 8-multiple_returns - Script that finds the length of a string and first letter
+> 9-max_integer - Script that finds the biggest integer of a list